porosh/porosh.github.io/about.md

 ## About Me

-I am **Nur E Alam Khan**, an experienced **Software Engineer and Project Manager** from Dhaka, Bangladesh.
+I am **Nur E Alam Khan**, an experienced **Software Engineer and Project Manager** from Dhaka, Bangladesh, currently transforming myself into a stay-home parent.
 With over **18 years of multi-track expertise**, I specialize in **mobile and web development, cloud computing, and project management**.
 Passionate about creating scalable and innovative solutions, I have worked across various industries, helping businesses achieve their technology goals.

 ## Personal Background